ChenZhu-Xie/xczphysics_SilverBullet/index.md

 2. ${Purple("Processing")}: pattern recognize, distill, understand, interweave, compress, and transform known information through original logic into forms comprehensible to the public;
 3. ${Purple("Output")}: strive for what one believes to be precise and concise expression —

-Therefore, I possess value to the outside world, as a automatic info generator/crawler + processor + distributor.
+Therefore, I do possess value to the outside world, as a automatic info generator/crawler + processor + distributor.

 However, these thoughts are often incomprehensible to others physically surrounds me (due to the mismatch), and their true worth cannot be accurately assessed.